C.1800-1810. A pair of finely made cut steel drop earrings.

 Cut steel jewelry was introduced in the Georgian era around the mid-1700s.
 This particular type of jewelry is made with polished steel-faceted studs to create a beautiful, dazzling diamond effect.
 Cut steel was fashioned in many ornaments: jewelry, buttons, shoe buckles, etc. The finer cut steel studs date back to an older period.
 Throughout the Victorian age, cut steel jewelry continued to be a very popular choice of adornment.
 The royal families accorded a favored status to cut steel jewelry as well.

 These earrings are comprised of little crescents at the top, leaf motifs in the middle, and raindrops at the bottom.
 A very good example of earlier cut steel earrings.
-Very well preserved with no significant rust.
+Very well preserved with no significant rust. (the red spots in first photo are from the reflection.)
 English in origin.

 Total Drop: Approximately 2.25” (including the front wire)